Table of Contents

 a new result and a new log.

-we pass it to the monadic function k
+we pass it to the monadic function k.
+We

 put it into the result slot of the final action.
 We concatenate